Confronting and vanquishing personal limits with Vasu Sojitra.

 You may have seen Vasu skiing at Bridger; his brightly-colored jackets aren’t the only reason he’s hard to miss.
 From afar, nothing looks out of the ordinary—just another guy ripping down Colter’s, hootin’ and hollerin’.
 As he skis into South Bowl, something is different.
 It’s a deep day, but not that deep...
 How is this guy getting face shots on every turn?
 And where the heck is his other ski?

-If you ran into Vasu in town, he’d look like any other 30-year-old guy hangin’ out around here—North Face coat, cuffed jeans, beat up Vans—someone you’d think spends much of his time on two planks or tied into a rope, chasing powder and seeking summits.
+If you ran into Vasu in town, he’d look like any other 30-year-old guy hangin’ out around here—North Face coat, cuffed jeans, beat up Vans—someone you’d think spends much of his time on steep snowy slopes or tied into a rope, chasing powder and seeking summits.
 And if you thought that about Vasu, you’d be right.
 But a couple things distinguish him from the crowd: for one, his darker skin, and even more so, the absence of his right leg.

 Vasu was born in Connecticut to parents who migrated from India.
 When he was nine months old, he was diagnosed with septicemia—a bacterial infection of the bloodstream that resulted in amputation of his right leg just below the hip.
 Following this procedure, he, his parents, and his older brother moved to Gujarat, India, where extended family could provide more support.
 They moved back to Connecticut when he was seven years old, and three years later, he took up skiing at Ski Sundown, a local “mountain” with 16 trails and 600 vertical feet.
 Vasu fell in love with skiing—we all know the feeling—and went to college at the University of Vermont for better access to ski areas.
 When he graduated, he headed west in search of cold smoke and found it in Bozeman, where he’s been ever since.